asc4asc/cc1/README.md

 # App (Only a copy please use the original !!!)

-Das klassische "Hello World" program als "Progressive Web App"
+Program als "Progressive Web App"

 Ich habe eine App. hinzugefügt.